Physicians for a Healthy California

 CalHealthCares is committed to increasing providers accepting Medi-Cal patients by supporting and incentivizing physicians and dentists to increase participation in the Medi-Cal program.
 Our goal is to increase access to care for Medi-Cal beneficiaries.

 CalHealthCares works in partnership with Department of Health Care Services (DHCS) to award loan repayment and practice support grant money to physicians and dentists throughout the state of California.
-To date, 240 physicians and 38 dentists have been awarded.
+As of June 2024, a total of $229.2 million has been awarded to 1,226 physicians and $49.2 million has been awarded to 188 dentists.

 PHC strives to be good partners to good government.
 Therefore, we are committed to being nimble, flexible and transparent in the management of these very important programs.